bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 ### Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.
+This helps both you (in case you ever need to return to old code for any number of reasons) and your project reviewers as they evaluate your solution.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.
-2. Explain the three steps needed to run a Java application (using the JDK) including what each step does and how those step correlate to running a JavaScript application.
+2. Explain how you connected your solution to a database, including what code was necessary for this task.
-3. Explain how Java being a strongly typed language affected you solution.
+3. Explain the advantages of the project structure (packages) you used.
-4. Can you explain the differences between Abstract Classes and Interfaces including how they are used in your application?
+4. Explain the differences between Abstract Classes and Interfaces, including how they are used in your application?

 ## Instructions